DavidXSGao/Address-Book-Vue/README.md

 # address-book-vue

-> We are trying to re-create a very simple Address book, similar to Google Contacts.
+> Trying to re-create a very simple Address book, similar to Google Contacts.

 ## Build Setup